WangCan1178/Effective-strategy-for-LMaas/README.md

 <br/>

-Considering the heterogeneity in pricing does not necessarily correlate with the user experience, it is a great need to explore effective invocation methods for LLM services in practice.
-As shown in Figure 1, we expect to make use of massive LLM services to construct an effective invocation strategy according to different methods, meeting targets in different scenarios.
-To this end, we attempts to provide a comprehensive study of the development and recent advances on effective invocation methods in LMaaS.
-In detail, We first formalizes the task of constructing effective invocation strategy as a multi-objective optimization problem.
-This entails simultaneous consideration of latency, performance, and cost factors.
-Then, we propose a taxonomy to provide a unified view on effective invocation methods in LMaaS where the existing methods are categorized into: input abstract, semantic cache, solution design, and output enhancement.
-These four components can be flexibly combined and unified in a flexible framework.
-Finally, we highlight the challenges and potential directions and hope our work can provide a useful roadmap for beginners interested in this area and shed light on future research.

 The contributions of this survey can be concluded as follows:
 - As shown in <a href = "./Paperlist.md">PaperList</a>, a taxonomy of effective invocation methods in LMaaS is proposed, which categorizes existing methods from four different aspects: input abstract, semantic cache, solution design and output enhancement.